Nebukam/PCGExtendedToolkit/_sources/nodes/graphs/settings-projection.md

 ---
 ## Projection Settings

-The projection settings control how the point position is translated to a 2D space before the graph is computed; *and how this projection will translate back to the original space, when relevant.*
+The projection settings control how the point position is translated to a 2D space before the graph is computed; *and how this projection will translate back to the original space, if relevant.*

 | Property       | Description          |
 |:-------------|:------------------|